 Description of Findings and Conclusions from Water Quality 2016-2018:

-The water quality samples from three monitoring efforts have been consolidated: The Town of Mashpee summer water quality program, the MCWQMP year-round sampling, and now the Mashpee Aquaculture monitoring effort.
+The water quality samples from three monitoring efforts have been consolidated: The Town of Mashpee summer water quality program, MCWQMP Mashpee year-round sampling, and now the Mashpee Aquaculture monitoring effort.
 The year-round monitoring began in 2010 and includes stations PBM on the opposite side of the Mashpee River near the aquaculture area, PBG in Popponesset Bay near the mouth of the Mashpee River, and the newly added station in 2016, PBN up-gradient of the oyster aquaculture area in Shoestring Bay (Fig. II.1).
 A selection of the Town’s summer water quality program in Popponesset Bay also represent far-field up-gradient as well as down-gradient stations in both aquaculture areas (Fig. II.1).
-The Town of Mashpee’s summer program conducts monitoring four times in July and August, while the Wampanoag monitoring group samples monthly year-round.
+The Town of Mashpee’s summer program conducts monitoring four times in July and August, while the Wampanoag monitoring group samples monthly year-round sampling is conducted monthly.
 These stations’ water quality results were compiled and calculated for yearly means for comparison.

 Spatial distribution of the major water quality constituents was more variable within the Mashpee River sub-estuary compared to Shoestring Bay and appears to be associated with the freshwater discharge from the Mashpee River.
 Salinity generally increased as station location moved down the estuary toward Popponesset Bay but showed much more variability in the Mashpee River (Figure II.2).
 It is interesting to note station PB04, which is down-gradient of the Mashpee River aquaculture area, has a lower salinity than the aquaculture sites (MR) (Fig. II.2).
 This could be the result of sampling differences from partial mixing of freshwater input through storm run-off since all eight summer sampling dates in 2016 and 2017 had rain 24 hours prior to sampling.
 Inversely related to increasing salinity were the decreasing concentrations of total nitrogen and total chlorophyll pigments found as station locations moved down the sub-estuaries (Figures II.2, II.3, II.4).
 When narrowing the focus on the newest stations positioned in and around the aquaculture areas, the near-field, down-gradient station MR3 had decreased concentrations of key water quality constituents compared to the up-gradient stations MR1 (Figures II.5).
 The Shoestring Bay sites also had decreasing concentrations passing over the aquaculture site except for the total suspended solids and total chlorophyll pigments from 2016 (Figure II.6).
 This could be due to the scattered distribution of oysters set on the sediment surface as opposed to inside discreet bottom cages.